I have shown a new Chinese etymology with five premises.

 The premise 5 can be physically tested, and some actual case study data were provided and were reviewed by the world.

-The first three premises were deductively proved with existential introduction, existential generalization and a process of universal proof.
+The first three premises were deductively proved with an existential introduction, existential generalization and a process of universal proof.
 The process of the universal proof is now in progress by inviting the world to select 10 randomly chosen words.
 Thus, before a negative case is verified, the claim of the universal proof should be honored.

 If anyone cannot accept the above argument on the deduction proof with a progressive process, he must accept the “induction” proof which is a bit weaker than the deduction proof.
 The induction proof consists of the following steps.